Skip to content

 The Hackman family’s story serves as a somber reminder: estate planning isn’t just about deciding who gets what under ideal circumstances.
 It’s about preparing for the unexpected.

-A strong estate plan anticipates not just the what but the when and how—especially when it comes to the timing and circumstances of you and your spouse’s passing.
-This becomes even more crucial for blended families, where legal outcomes can dramatically shift based on small changes in sequence or timing.
+This is especially important when considering the timing and circumstances of you and your spouse’s passing.
+In blended families, this becomes even more crucial.
+That’s because legal outcomes can shift dramatically based on small changes in sequence or timing.

 Why Timing Matters in Estate Planning